-- 4.1 The King's College Safeguarding Officer (SO) is the Welfare Tutor, and they are supported by the Assistant Safeguarding Officer (ASO), the HR Manager.
-Together, the SO and ASO have leadership responsibility for the College's Safeguarding Policy and the responsibility for the day-to-day administration of the College's safeguarding procedures. - 4.2 The King's College School Designated Safeguarding Lead ('KCS DSL') has responsibility for the choristers. - 4.3 Each Head of Department is accountable for the adoption and implementation of this Policy and for promoting safeguarding within their Department. - 4.4 The attention of new College Members will be drawn to this Policy as part of the induction process.
-All College Members are expected to comply fully with the guidance and procedures set out in this Policy.
-The College (through Heads of Department) will ensure that Members are fully briefed and/or trained (as appropriate) in the implications of this Policy.
+4.1 The King's College Safeguarding Officer (SO) is the Welfare Tutor, and they are supported by the Assistant Safeguarding Officer (ASO), the HR Manager.
+Together, the SO and ASO have leadership responsibility for the College's Safeguarding Policy and the responsibility for the day-to-day administration of the College's safeguarding procedures.
+Contact details can be found on the last page of this policy.

+4.2 The SO and ASO are responsible for: